TANDEXX/nierdzewny/README.md

 ### script
 this script is only for linux & unix.
-On Mac'os this doesn't work because this  script is writen in bash no sh. if rust nightly or recuied packages are not installed, then script will automatically install them (if you agree to that). script has configuration in `config.desktop` file, and it's easy to change that.
+On Mac'os this doesn't work because this  script is writen in bash no sh. if rust nightly or required packages are not installed, then script will automatically install them (if you agree to that). script has configuration in `config.desktop` file, and you can easily change that because before all keys are descriptions.

 ### licence
 this project is `open source` and original author is `TANDEX`.